wiseman-timelord/FileCollect-Py/README.md

 ### NOTATION
 - After exploring numerous works by a creator, you opt to scrape a selection, and you notice FilesCollect-Py conveniently saves the author's and project's names in the folder name, simplifying future donations.
 Recognizing the value of the creator's efforts, you plan to contribute financially once you, benefit from their work or have the means.
 - This one cannot be done in PowerShell apparemtly, I tried to make it in the first session with powershell and built-in windows 10 vpn functions, but it became impossible.
 The [torpy](https://pypi.org/project/torpy/) library makes it possible in Python to interact with [Tor](https://2019.www.torproject.org/about/overview.html), thanks for their contributions.
-- An ethical consideration; delays were hardcoded into the program in optimal locations, to "somewhat discourage use for cyber-theft" and also to "enable processes to complete in reliable method", additionally async downloads are limited to 2; FilesCollect-Py is intended to make tasks easier, not specifically shorten the time doing the task.
+- An ethical consideration; delays were hardcoded into the program in optimal locations, to "somewhat discourage use for cyber-theft" and also to "enable processes to complete in reliable method", additionally async downloads are limited too; FilesCollect-Py is intended to, make tasks easier and produce a reliable method of download.

 ## DISCLAIMER